 The Billion Node Cloud is a concept and vision that incorporates existing technologies and dramatically expands their application to achieve a new type of cloud computing ecosystem.

-A Billion Node Cloud does not refer to Smart Phones or hand held devices like tablet computers, but someday it might.
+A Billion Node Cloud (BNC) does not refer to Smart Phones or hand held devices like tablet computers, but someday it might.
 The computing hardware platform it employs are servers.
 All sizes of servers and in particular low-wattage, compact MicroServers to achieve the massive volume needed to reach a Billion Nodes.

 BNC blends three existing technologies to create a computing environment with global financial and productivity implications.
 The three technology areas are –